FedericoPonzi/BillionTriplesDataset/report/report.md

 ```
 This command says: get the first colmun (the subject), sort, remove duplicates, count number of distincts results.

-Ok, We've missed the right count for about *7 thousand statements*.
+I have missed the right count for about *7 thousand statements*.
 But why?

 Because I was counting distinct statements, not distinct subjects!